The Haverford & Record A public archive · updated June 2026

 File a complaint

-U.S. Dept. of Education, Office for Civil Rights
+U.S. Dept. of Education, OCR

 How to file an OCR complaint